davidjbradshaw/iframe-resizer/README.md

 ### Typical setup

-The code supports resizing the iFrame when the browser window changes size or the content of the iFrame changes.
-For this to work you need to set one of the dimensions to a percentage and tell the library only to update the other dimension.
+The normal configuration is to have iFrame resize when the browser window changes size or the content of the iFrame changes.
+To set this up you need to set one of the dimensions of the iframe to a percentage and tell the library only to update the other dimension.
 Normally you would set the width to 100% and have the height scale to fit the content.

-To set the library up for this create a basic iFrame tag with the following options.

 ```html
 <iframe src="http://anotherdomain.com/frame.content.html" width="100%" scrolling="no"></iframe>